Hot Stuff (aircraft): Crash in Iceland

 In early 1943 Lt.
 Gen. Frank M. Andrews needed to get back to Washington, D.C.
 He was Commander of the European Theater of Operations and known as the father of the Air Force.
 General Andrews knew Hot Stuff's pilot Capt.
 "Shine" Shannon and chose to fly back to the United States with him.
 The pilot, Capt.
 Shannon stated before the flight that he was "assigned to take Andrews home via Iceland."
-PFC Carroll Stewart, Gen. Andrews' aide and 93rd Bomb Group historian stated that "Captain Robert H. (Shine) Shannon of The Circus would have been going south, too, (to participate in Operation Tidal Wave, the Ploesti Raid) except his plane and crew were tabbed by Frank M. Andrews, gray-thatched European Theater Commander, for a hurried trip to the Pentagon."
+PFC Carroll Stewart, Gen. Andrews' aide and 93rd Bomb Group historian stated that "Captain Robert H. (Shine) Shannon of The Circus would have been going south, too, (to participate in Operation Tidal Wave, the Ploiești Raid) except his plane and crew were tabbed by Frank M. Andrews, gray-thatched European Theater Commander, for a hurried trip to the Pentagon."
 It was well known that General Andrews was in line for promotion and may have been going back to Washington, D.C., to be promoted to four star general and/or possibly assigned to lead the assault across the English Channel.
-Hot Stuff had a scheduled refueling stop in Iceland but crashed into Mount Fagradalsfjall near Grindavik, Iceland, in bad weather on May 3, 1943.
-Fourteen on board were killed.
-Only the tail gunner, George Eisel, survived.
+Hot Stuff had a scheduled refueling stop in Iceland but crashed into Mount Fagradalsfjall near the town of Grindavík, in bad weather on May 3, 1943.
+Fourteen of those on board were killed, including Andrews, Brigadier general Charles H. Barth Jr. and bishop Adna Wright Leonard; only the tail gunner, George Eisel, survived.

-Because of Gen. Andrews's death, the job of Supreme Allied Commander was assigned to Gen. Dwight Eisenhower seven months later in December 1943.
+Due to Andrews's death, the job of Supreme Allied Commander was assigned to General Dwight Eisenhower seven months later in December 1943.
 Additionally, because Hot Stuff was destroyed in the crash, the War Department chose to send the Memphis Belle home and celebrate it as the first bomber to reach 25 missions.
 Memphis Belle later inspired the making of two motion pictures: a 1944 documentary film, Memphis Belle: A Story of a Flying Fortress, and a 1990 Hollywood feature film, Memphis Belle.

 A monument honoring the dead was unveiled near the crash site on 3 May 2018, 75 years after the crash.